1962 New Mexico gubernatorial election

 The 1962 New Mexico gubernatorial election took place on November 6, 1962 to elect the Governor of New Mexico.
-Incumbent Republican Edwin L. Mechem ran for reelection to a second term.
+Incumbent Republican Edwin L. Mechem ran for reelection for a sixth term against Democrat Jack Campbell.
+Campbell defeated Mechem by a decisive six point margin.

+Primary election

 Democratic primary

 The Democratic primary was won by state representative Jack M. Campbell.

 Results

 Republican primary

+Incumbent governor Edwin L. Mechem was unopposed in the Republican primary.